diyElectronicsLab/ThePlantPlant/sensor-actuator-systems/Readme.md

 - add both libraries for the DHT22 sensor and the servo motor to your project
 - go to the "ESP32-DHT22-SG90" folder in this repository and copy/paste the code inside the main.cpp file

 --> compile and upload: you should see the sensor readings in your serial monitor.
-Try to exhale on the sensor.
+Try to breathe on the sensor.
 Whenever the humidity goes over 75%, your servo should react!

 ## The Idea